Free Downloadable Yoga For Swimmers Lesson Plan: 18 Hip Flexor, Seated & Floor Poses

 This free Yoga For Swimmers Lesson Plan was created using the Yoga Genie Lesson Planner.
-You can download it as a PDF.
+You can download it as a PDF or view it as a video stream.

 Yoga For Swimmers: 18 Hip Flexor, Seated & Floor Poses